 Skilled visas also involve a high degree of complexity.
 Consisting of several options, ranging from Employer Sponsored and Nominated visas, to Skilled (Independent), Skilled (State Sponsored) and Skilled (Regional) visa subclasses.
 Each visa subclass is subject to prescribed visa grant criteria, which can include Skills Assessment and minimum English language competency requirements.

 Receiving a visa refusal letter can be a distressing and stressful experience, especially if it has a greater personal impact.
 The rejection of a partner visa can be particularly difficult, especially if you have been unable to satisfy Immigration that your relationship is genuine.
-Sometimes, a refusal can result simply from insufficient evidence being provided with your application, or as a result of misunderstanding what is being asked of you in an interview with the Department, for example.
+Sometimes, a visa refusal appeal can result simply from insufficient evidence being provided with your application, or as a result of misunderstanding what is being asked of you in an interview with the Department, for example.

 Other times, an application may be subject to additional requirements for visa grant, such as where Schedule 3 criteria applies.
 Achieving a successful result in this type of case can be more complex, and largely dependent on presenting a persuasive argument for why the visa should be granted.

 It is important that you have a clear understanding of the reason/s why your application has been refused, and the options which you have going forward.
-If the refusal is based on failing to satisfy an age requirement, for example, this would effectively put an end to continuing with the application.
-If the refusal is due to more complex and discretionary factors, such as meeting the definition of a ‘marriage’ or ‘de facto relationship’ for the purposes of a partner visa, or due to Public Interest Criteria (PIC) 4020 or the Health Criteria, for example, there may be grounds for proceeding with an review of your application (otherwise known as an ‘appeal’), provided you have this option.
+If the visa refusal appeal is based on failing to satisfy an age requirement, for example, this would effectively put an end to continuing with the application.
+If the refusal is due to more complex and discretionary factors, such as meeting the definition of a ‘marriage’ or ‘de facto relationship’ for the purposes of a partner visa, or due to Public Interest Criteria (PIC) 4020 or the Health Criteria, for example, there may be grounds for proceeding with a review of your application (otherwise known as an ‘appeal’), provided you have this option.